Marangaroo

 Marangaroo has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-The performance of an area can significantly be influenced by changes to its local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified a total of 12 projects that are expected to impact the area.
-Notable among these are the Landsdale - Mirrabooka Avenue and Kingsway - Roundabout Upgrade project, the New Dining Hub and Redevelopment at Hawaiian's Newpark Shopping Centre, the Girrawheen Hub Precinct Redevelopment, and the Kingsway City Shopping Centre Serviced Apartments.
-The following list provides details on those projects deemed most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 12 projects likely affecting the region.
+Notable initiatives include Landsdale - Mirrabooka Avenue and Kingsway - Roundabout Upgrade, New Dining Hub and Redevelopment at Hawaiian's Newpark Shopping Centre, Girrawheen Hub Precinct Redevelopment, and Kingsway City Shopping Centre Serviced Apartments.
+The following list details those most relevant:.

 Professional plan users can use the search below to filter and access additional projects.